coleifer/peewee/docs/new/playhouse/postgres_ext.rst

 ----------------

 PostgreSQL full-text search uses the ``tsvector`` and ``tsquery`` types.
-Peewee offers two approaches: the simple :py:func:`Match` function (no schema changes required) and the :py:class:`TSVectorField` for dedicated search columns (better performance).
+Peewee offers two approaches: the simple :func:`Match` function (no schema changes required) and the :class:`TSVectorField` for dedicated search columns (better performance).

-**Simple approach** — no schema changes required:
+**Simple approach** - no schema changes required:

 .. code-block:: python